Burn It All Down To Create Something New

 “Sometimes you are in the middle of your destiny before you even know it has begun.”

-As a native New Yorker, I always thought Chicago was the “Second City” because it was inferior to New York.
-I would go out on a limb and say it is a common misconception about how my home of the last 13+ years got one of its nicknames.
-For those who don’t know better, please accept this as your Public Service Announcement.
+As a native New Yorker, I always assumed Chicago was called the “Second City” because, well, it was second to New York.
+It turns out that’s a pretty common misconception about how my home of the last 15+ years got one of its nicknames.
+So, for those who might not know the real story, consider this your official Public Service Announcement.

-As it exists today, Chicago is a result of The Great Chicago Fire.
-The city that previously existed burned to the ground in 1871.
-If you’ve ever traveled to Chicago, you probably witnessed the dichotomy of the Chicago Water Tower adjacent to the modern-day skyscrapers that dot the skyline.
-You can see remnants of the “First City” surrounded by all of the things the “Second City” has become known for: tall buildings, shopping, restaurants, and the grandeur of Lake Michigan.
+The Chicago we know today is, in many ways, a product of The Great Chicago Fire.
+The city that once stood was reduced to ashes in 1871.
+If you’ve ever visited, you’ve probably noticed the striking contrast between the historic Chicago Water Tower and the sleek skyscrapers that now define the skyline.
+It’s a glimpse of the “First City” surrounded by everything the “Second City” has become known for—towering architecture, world-class shopping, incredible restaurants, and the stunning backdrop of Lake Michigan.

-The Great Chicago Fire was a tragedy and a blessing.
-As my daughter learned in second grade, the first iteration of Chicago was fairly unintentional.
-Settlers created the city with attention paid to short-term needs.
-Following The Great Chicago Fire, the city was reborn with an infrastructure that did not previously exist.
-A system of grid-like streets and alleys was created.
-Garbage is now collected from alleys freeing up roadways for transportation.
-And for those familiar with the intuitive street system in Chicago, if you know an address, you know how to get there.
+The Great Chicago Fire was both a tragedy and a turning point.
+As my daughter learned in second grade, the first version of Chicago wasn’t exactly planned with the long term in mind—settlers built it to meet their immediate needs.
+But after the fire, the city was reborn with an infrastructure it had never had before.
+A grid-like system of streets and alleys took shape, allowing for a more organized layout.
+Garbage collection moved to the alleys, keeping roadways clear for transportation.
+A nd for those familiar with the intuitive street system in Chicago, if you know an address, you know how to get there.

 It turns out that sometimes your dream is not your reality.
 Have you ever imagined what your life could or should be, only to learn that the thing you wanted is not an option?
 We all have.
 In that moment, what choice do you have?
 Burn it all down.